Salah signs new three-year Liverpool contract

 Mohamed Salah has signed a new three-year contract with Liverpool.

+BBC Sport understands the deal - worth more than £350,000-a-week - makes the 30-year-old the highest paid player in the club's history.

-The 30-year-old Egypt forward only had a year left on his previous deal and there had been doubts about whether he would stay.
+The Egypt forward only had a year left on his previous deal and there had been doubts about whether he would stay.

+"It's the best decision for us and best decision for him.
+He belongs with us I think.
+This is his club now," said Reds boss Jurgen Klopp.

+"This is a special treat for our supporters to enjoy their weekend even more.
+I'm sure there will be some celebrations for this news tonight."

 Salah has scored 156 goals in 254 appearances during his five years at Anfield since moving from Roma.

-He said: "I feel great and I am excited to win trophies with the club.
+The wide player said: "I feel great and I am excited to win trophies with the club.
 It's a happy day for everyone.
 We are in a good position to fight for everything."

+Salah has won the Champions League, Premier League, FA Cup, League Cup, Fifa Club World Cup and Uefa Super Cup during his time at Anfield.

+He has also won or shared three Premier League Golden Boots and been named the PFA player of the year twice while with Klopp's side.

 - Our coverage of Liverpool is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment